-- Primary Closure – Wound closure happens in one of three ways.
-Primary wound closure is the fastest type of closure, and is also known as healing by primary intention.
+- Primary Wound Closure – Wound closure happens in one of three ways.
+Primary wound closure is the fastest type of closure- is also known as healing by primary intention.
 Wounds that heal by primary closure have a small, clean defect that minimizes the risk of infection and requires new blood vessels and keratinocytes to migrate only a small distance.
-Surgical incisions, paper cuts and small cutaneous wounds usually heal by primary closure.
+Surgical incisions, paper cuts, and small cutaneous wounds usually heal by primary closure.
 These wounds do not usually trouble the wound care specialist.

 - Secondary Closure – Secondary wound closure, also known as healing by secondary intention, describes the healing of a wound in which the wound edges cannot be approximated.
 Secondary closure requires a granulation tissue matrix to be built to fill the wound defect.
 This type of closure requires more time and energy than primary wound closure and creates more scar tissue.
 The majority of wounds close by secondary wound closure.

 - Delayed Primary Closure – Occasionally, wounds are closed by delayed primary closure, also known as healing by tertiary intention.
 Delayed primary closure is a combination of healing by primary and secondary intention and is usually instigated by the wound care specialist to reduce the risk of infection.
 In delayed primary closure, the wound is first cleaned and observed for a few days to ensure no infection is apparent before it is surgically closed.
 Examples of wounds that are closed in this way include traumatic injuries such as dog bites or lacerations involving foreign bodies.

-To further refresh your memory about the types of wound closure and other principles learnt during training, consider becoming certified in wound care.
+To further refresh your memory about the types of wound closure and other principles learned during training, consider becoming certified in wound care.
 Wound care certification is the ideal way to refresh your knowledge, renew your skills, and demonstrate your commitment to the disciple.

-Learn More With Our Wound Care Education Options
+Learn More with Our Online Wound Care Certification Courses